 South Korea got a 2nd perk - the USA.
 The US wanted to bolster this "containment fortress", so the US gave South Korea special trading privileges.
 This basically opened the US domestic market to South Korea, and meant that Korean industrialists could produce for a large profitable market.
 Low wages in Korean agriculture, and new job opportunities in industrial "parks" would then lead to a large movement of workers from farm to factory, where they would work horrendously long hours in company dorm-factory complexes (the "parks"), 12-16h not being unusual (busy seasons could even see all nighters).
 This industry was privately owned, but South Korean five year plans - along w close connection w the industrialists - meant the govt could set industrial policy by the way they set the financial structure in their five year plans (ie making investment in certain industries more attractive).
 This was the basis of South Koreas industrial era in 1960s-1980s.

 Korea would also face huge domestic shortfalls in agrarian output (cause so many had left the farm), which they compensated by imports w their rich chest of USD.
-Bc the Tigers were exporting to the US, they in return got lots of USD, and thus avoiding a lot of the currency issues which kept other third world countries in an industrializing catch 22.
+Because the Tigers were exporting to the US, they in return got lots of USD, and thus avoiding a lot of the currency issues which kept other third world countries in an industrializing catch 22.

 Note that the Tigers (and Germany) (hence Kia, Toyota, Volkswagens in USA...
 But no Renault) had a special geopolitical role as "containment fortresses", so the US gave them special access to their domestic market.
 Most countries didn't have this, so they couldn't turn to export oriented industrialization, but instead "import substitution industrialization" (ISI) (trying to have all the industry in your country necessary to supply a domestic market).
 The problem is, these third world countries (South Korea included) were poor.
 They weren't big meaty markets (we run back into the old problem: the money seems to be sinking into the landlords).
 So industrialization was much patchier.
 Even South Korea pursued ISI in the 1950s - not until US trade privileges opened up was export-oriented industrialization feasible.